 While the company only offers Korean fashion for women, it has an English website and international shipping.

-The site hosts a large variety of apparel from its brand, with the cheapest product starting at a bit under $20.
+The site hosts a large variety of apparel from its brand, with the cheapest product starting at under $20.

-While most clothes in the store are pretty affordable, Stylenanda has a premium range, with prices going up to $400.
+While most clothes in the store are pretty affordable, Stylenanda has a premium offering, with prices going up to $400.

 Designer Casual Wear

-If you have not heard of this brand, it’s because it is not too popular in some parts of the world, not yet.
+If you have not heard of this brand, it’s because it is not too popular in some parts of the world.

-More popular in the US, KYE has showcased designs at New York Fashion Week in the past.
+More popular in the US, KYE has showcased designs at New York Fashion Week.

 KYE is a label for fashion lovers that love to look well put together without sacrificing comfort.